 - Mix together the sugar and butter/spread and vanilla extract until creamy and smooth.
 Try to make sure the butter/spread is reasonably cold, and chop it up into thin strips to make it easier.

 - Add the egg/flax egg, and mix.
 Then start by adding 280g of plain flour with the 1tsp of bicarbonate.
 Mix through with a wooden spoon until combined thoroughly, and check out the texture.
 If it is super thick and difficult to stir, like pre-made cookie dough rolls you find in stores, then awesome!
 It’s ready, and you can stir through all the chocolate chips.
 If not, keep adding flour.
 Just keep going.
 Ideally, when you gently touch it, it should not come off on your fingers, and the dough shouldn’t be too greasy.
 If it is, no fear!
-They’ll still taste great, it just means your butter was a bit too melty, and the mixture will probably spread more on your baking trays, so put them a bit further apart.
+They’ll still taste great, it just might mean your butter was a bit too melty, and the mixture might spread more on your baking trays, so put them a bit further apart.